Who to consult with - TUPE: informing and consulting

 If there are recognised trade union or authorised employee representatives, you must consult with them.

-If your organisation has fewer than 10 employees and there are no recognised trade union or employee representatives, you could either:
+You can consult with employees directly if you have fewer than 10 employees and there are no recognised trade union or employee representatives.

-• arrange an election with the affected employees to vote for representatives
+Alternatively, you could arrange an election with affected employees to vote for representatives.

 If you need to arrange elections for employee representatives